 General Considerations

-Each section follows a common format.
+Each section is a category of criteria that follow a common format.
+First, there is a brief non-normative description of the category.
+Then there is a table of conformance criteria.
 Criteria are separated from “force”.
 That is, each criterion stated in a neutral way, and the optionality of addressing the criteria while claiming conformance to the standard, is in a separate column.
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in Internet Engineering Task Force (IETF) RFC 2119.
 Force follows this convention:

 SHALL The definition is an absolute requirement of the specification.